Nexls/simple-todo-app/README.md

 # simple-todo-app
 Django To-Do application that lets you create, read, update and delete your to-dos.

-In order to run application open terminal in this directory\
+To run application inside docker container open terminal in this directory\
 and run command `make start-todo-application`

 - Application starts at **127.0.0.1:8000**